lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Token is defined through two CoAP fields, Token Length in the mandatory header and Token Value directly following the mandatory CoAP header.

-Token Length is processed as a tradition protocol field.
+Token Length is processed as any protocol field.
 If the value remains the same during all the transaction, the size can be stored in the context and elided during the transmission.
 Otherwise it will have to the send as a compression residue.

 Token Value size should not be defined directly in the rule in the Field Length (FL).
-Instead a specific function designed as "TKL" must be used.
-This function informs the SCHC C/D that the length of this field has to be read from the Token Length field.
+Instead a specific function designed as "TKL" must be used and length do not have to the sent with the residue.
+During the decompression, this function returns the value contained in the Token Length field.

 # CoAP options